VolQuest - VFL in the NFL report

 Kahil McKenzie, ol, Seattle Seahawks – McKenzie is on the Seahawks practice squad.

-Emmanuel Moseley — San Francisco 49ers —Moseley had one tackle in the 49ers 20-7 win over the Rams.
+Emmanuel Moseley — San Francisco 49ers — Two tackles in the 49ers 9-0 win Redskins

-Michael Palardy, p, Carolina Panthers – Seven punts for an average of 50 yards a punt in the Panthers 37-26 win over Tampa Bay
+Cordarrelle Patterson, wr, Chicago Bears – Patterson had a rush for two yards, 2 catches for 21 yards, 4 kickoff returns for a 40.8 yard average including a 102 yard return for a school in the Bears 36-35 loss to the Saints.

-Kyle Phillips, de, New York Jets —Phillips had 7 tackles including a tackle for loss in the Jets 24-22 win over the Cowboys
+Kyle Phillips, de, New York Jets —The Jets play the Patriots Monday night

-Jalen Reeves-Maybin, lb, Detriot Lions – The Lions play the Packers Monday night
+Jalen Reeves-Maybin, lb, Detriot Lions – Reeves-Maybin didn’t have a tackle in the Lions 42-30 loss to the Vikings

-Luke Stocker, te, Atlanta Falcons – Stocker had one catch for zero yards in the Falcons 34-33 loss to the Cardinals.
+Luke Stocker, te, Atlanta Falcons – Stocker didn’t have a catch in the Falcons 37-10 loss to the Rams

-Cam Sutton, db, Pittsburgh Steelers – Sutton had one tackle, an interception, three pass deflections, and an onside kick recovery in the Steelers 24-17 win over the Chargers.

-Shy Tuttle, dl, New Orleans Saints —Tuttle had one tackle in the Saints 13-6 win over the Jaguars
+Shy Tuttle, dl, New Orleans Saints — Tuttle didn’t have a tackle in the Saints 36-25 win over the Bears

-Jason Witten, te, Dallas Cowboys —Witten had 5 catches for 57 yards in the Cowboys 24-22 loss to the Jets.
+Jason Witten, te, Dallas Cowboys — Four catches for 33 yards in the Cowboys 37-10 win over the Eagles